envycontent/haiku-user-manual/content/add-a-document-to-the-doctoral-training-centre.rst

 Further information
 -------------------

-:doc:`Edit a portlet on a course page (MSD Graduate School) <edit-a-portlet-on-a-course-page--msd-graduate-school-.rst>`
+:doc:`Edit a portlet on a course page (MSD Graduate School) <edit-a-portlet-on-a-course-page--msd-graduate-school->`